Skip to content

-The reason why trotzdem and obwohl are studied together is that their meaning is almost identical.
+The reason trotzdem and obwohl are studied together is that their meaning is almost identical.
+On the contrary, the use within a sentence is different between the two, which initially confuses students.

 What does it mean?